zhangyazhou-github/cube.js/docs/content/Deployment/Production-Checklist.md

 [link-pre-aggregations]: /pre-aggregations#external-pre-aggregations

+By default, Cube.js will use `prod_pre_aggregations` as the schema name for storing pre-aggregations.
+This behavior can be modified by the `CUBEJS_PRE_AGGREGATIONS_SCHEMA` environent variable; see the [Environment Variables][ref-env-vars-general] page for more details.

+[ref-env-vars-general]: /reference/environment-variables#general

 Currently, we recommend using MySQL for external pre-aggregations storage.
 There is some additional MySQL configuration required to optimize for pre-aggregation ingestion and serving.
 The final configuration may vary